FredHutch/HSV_ODE_model1/README.md

 Initial C++ Stochastic ODE model for HSV infection (with OpenGL/GTK+ 2.0 GUI)

 This repository contains a stochastic HSV model written in C++ for building on a Linux UBUNTU platform.
-It requires GTK 2.0 and OpenGL for its graphical user interface (GUI).
+It requires GTKGLEXT, GTK 2.0 and OpenGL for its graphical user interface (GUI).
 This models was developed a number of years ago, so the required packages may not be available.
-Extra required libraries and header files are contained in the extra_libs directory of the GIT repository FredHutch/HSV_models.
-The path to the extra_libs directory must be set as the value of the EXTRA_LIBS environment variable before running make in the Linux directory.
+The only files treated specially are those from gtkglext.
+The path to the installed libraries and headers for that package must be set as the value of the GTKGLEXT environment variable prior to running "make" in the Linux directory.

 This model was used in support of these papers